 - Net neutrality ensures that the Internet remains open and free, a level playing field when almost nothing else is.

 - If ISPs can engage in blocking, throttling, or paid prioritization, they can decide what speech gets seen and what doesn’t.

-- If the Internet is no longer a level playing field, new companies can’t compete with established Internet giants that can pay ISPs to shut out their competition.
+- If the Internet is no longer a level playing field, new companies can’t compete with established Internet giants.

 Three common net neutrality myths and how to counter them: